Stories, Memories and Thoughts for Fort Assiniboine ...

 We love to hear the stories that people remember from their youth, especially those tales about where they grew up.

-Since the most interesting history are the reminiscences told by one person to another, we want to try and record some of them before these little slices of history are lost forever.
+Since the best and most interesting history are the reminiscences passed from one person to another, we want to try and record some of them before these little slices of history are lost forever.

 If you have a tale, reminiscence or other thoughts to tell of Fort Assiniboine, about the places you knew when young, we would like to include them here.

 If you're interested, we have some Guidelines about the stories that we would like to place here - please see our Story Guidelines.

 Our first story about Fort Assiniboine:

 A fur trade post was built here by the Hudson's Bay Company in 1823.
 Two years later

 with the completion of a road from Edmonton House,

 Fort Assiniboine became a key trans-shipment point in a new